Experts weigh in with advice every parent should know.

 Is your baby at risk for developing a food allergy?
 It’s a question that concerns many new and expectant parents as food allergies are becoming more common.

-The Centers for Disease Control and Prevention reports that 4 to 6 percent of all children in the United States have a food allergy, which is when the body has an adverse immune response to specific foods.
+The that 4 to 6 percent of all children in the United States have a food allergy, which is when the body has an adverse immune response to specific foods.
 (Think of it as your body tricking itself into believing normally harmless food is trying to hurt you, and promptly defending against it.)